-Beloved of musicians and models, artists and A-listers, ÉADACH is influenced by Ireland’s cultural heritage and blends Sara’s signature pencil drawings with abstract imagery and coastal colours to create richly coloured contemporary patterns, printed on silk or linen, a nod to Ireland’s textile history.
-The outcome is a precious piece of wearable art- limited edition scarves, kimonos, dresses.
+Beloved of musicians and models, artists and A-listers, ÉADACH is influenced by Ireland’s cultural heritage and blends Sara’s signature pencil drawings with abstract imagery and coastal colours to create richly coloured contemporary patterns, printed on silk a nod to Ireland’s textile history.
+The outcome is a precious piece of wearable art- limited edition scarves, kimonos, capes and dresses, with the garments made in Belfast.
 In the words of Oscar Wilde, ‘One should either be a work of art or wear a work of art’.

 Sara draws inspiration from all over the island, especially her native north coast, an area of spectacular beauty filled with myth and legend.

 ‘In the great Irish tradition, my grandparents told me wonderful stories- The Children of Lir, The Salmon of Knowlegde, of Cú Chulainn, banshees and fairy trees.